 There are two options for visiting the remote island of Aitutaki in the Cook Islands.

-You can stay on the island in one of only a handful of small hotels.
 Or you can take the day trip offered by Air Rarotonga.
-Since the few hotel options on the island were pretty pricey, I decided to try the day trip.
+Since the few hotel options on the island were pretty pricey, I went with the day trip.

-Now, I know I’ve said that before, (Moorea comes to mind).
 But I’ve never been to Aitutaki before and believe me when I say, this is a whole new level of “ever.”

 Exploring Aitutaki on Land